-We entered into a Service Agreement on July 1, 2017, as amended on April 6, 2020 ("Service Agreement"), with Globavir Biosciences, Inc. ("Globavir").
-Our Chief Executive Officer is also the Chief Executive Officer of Globavir.
-Pursuant to the Service Agreement, we receive administrative, consulting services, shared office space and other services in connection with our drug development programs.
+We entered into a Service Agreement with Globavir Biosciences, Inc. ("Globavir"), a related party (the "Service Agreement").
+Globavir provides administrative and consulting services and shared office space and other costs in connection with the Company's drug development programs.
 The initial amended term of the Service Agreement expired on December 31, 2020, and the agreement automatically renews for successive one month periods after the initial termination date.
-Pursuant to the Service Agreement, we paid Globavir for service fees.
-During the fourth through December 31, 2019 and \$10,000 per month commencing on January 1, 2020.
-As of December 31, 2020, \$9,000 was payable to Globavir for service fees.
-During the fourth quarter of 2021, we determined that future services under the Service Agreement were no longer required, and we wrote off the \$28,000 remaining prepaid balance due from Globavir as of December 31, 2021.
-Service fee expenses were \$120,000 and \$148,000 for the years ended December 31, 2020 and 2021, respectively, and were recorded as general and administrative expenses in the statements of operations.
+Pursuant to the Service Agreement, the Company paid Globavir \$50,000 per month through December 31, 2019 and \$10,000 per month commencing on January 1, 2020.
+During the fourth quarter of 2021, after initially determining that future services under the Service Agreement were no longer required, the Company wrote off the \$28,000 remaining prepaid balance due from Globavir as of December 31, 2021.
+During the year ended December 31, 2022, after determining that although a shared office space is no longer utilized, consulting services continued to be provided, the Company amended the Service Agreement to reflect the consulting services at a reduced service fee of \$6,000 per month and a termination date of June 30, 2022.